emacsmirror/chronometrist/manual.md

 3. Support for both mouse and keyboard
 4. Human errors in tracking are easily fixed by editing a plain text file
 5. Hooks to let you perform arbitrary actions when starting/stopping tasks
-6. Fancy graphs with chronometrist-sparkline extension
+6. Fancy graphs with the `chronometrist-spark` extension

 <a id="limitations"></a>

 # Limitations

-1. No support (yet) for adding a task without clocking into it.
-2. No support for concurrent tasks.
+1. No support for concurrent tasks.

 <a id="comparisons"></a>